Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-Yes, but remove soft lenses before using the drops.
-Wait at least 15 minutes after dosing before reinserting lenses to allow the preservative to disperse.
-Avoid touching the dropper tip to the eye or lens.
-If irritation persists, speak with your eye care provider about alternatives.
+Yes, but remove soft contact lenses before instilling the drops.
+Wait at least 15 minutes before reinserting lenses to reduce the risk of lens absorption of preservatives and to allow the dose to distribute.
+Avoid touching the dropper tip to your eye or lenses.
+If you experience persistent irritation or blurred vision after reinsertion, speak with your prescriber.
+Some people prefer preservative-reduced options; your pharmacist can review choices based on your prescription and comfort needs.